Premmgr/AWS-CLI-Instance-deployment-test/readme.md

 before running launch option make sure you have created vpc,vpc-subnet,security-groups,internet gateway otherwise script aws cli will throw an error.

-more features can be added to the tool, new version might come arround soon.
+more features can be added to the tool, new version might come around soon.

 usage:
 step 1